CariasSiniestro/Conecduino/README.md

   Definition of all neurons (302)

 2. ValoresConectoma.h
-  Have de weight of each connection on connectome
+  Have the weight of each connection on connectome

 3. ConectomaV4_1_1.ino
   is the main file